Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

         $ sudo ./sd_fusing_rpi3.sh -d /dev/sdb -b tizen-unified_20201007.2_iot-boot-armv7l-rpi3.tar.gz tizen-unified_20201007.2_iot-headed-3parts-armv7l-rpi.tar.gz
         ```

 3. Open the Smart Development Bridge (SDB) connection.
-For more information, see [Setting up Raspberry Pi 3 or 4](#setting-up-raspberry-pi-3-or-4).
+For more information, see [Set up Raspberry Pi 3 or 4](#set-up-raspberry-pi-3-or-4).

     > [!NOTE]
     > Repeat `sdb connect 192.168.1.11` in the Linux shell (Linux) or the command window (Windows) whenever you power cycle the device, in order to reconnect the SDB tool.